GlueScript/dom/README.md

 dom
 ===

-Node service to work on DOM documents using xpath
+Node service to work on DOM documents using xpath.
+Post your document with the correct Content-Type header and a filter param containing an xpath.

 Usage: